NICMx/Jool/en/usr-flags-plateaus.md

 It's not that bad, given that some of the protocols in the table are still in use, and having a few redundant plateaus is better than having a few missing ones.

 And it doesn't mean the plateaus list is hardcoded into Jool, either.
-If you want to change your plateaus list, run (after installing the [userspace application](install-usr.html))
+If you want to change your plateaus list, run

 	(jool_siit | jool) global update mtu-plateaus <list>